KarlUlbaek/Model-based-deep-learning/README.md

 ### online_dict_learning_cifar10.ipynb
 It was by no means the plan to implement online dictionary learning as it does not really have much to do with model based deep learning or algorithm unrolling.
-However the data used for training the original lista in the original lista paper was generated using online dictionary learning, thus I thought I gad to generate data in a similar manner untill I later realized I could just generate it synthetically.
+However the data used for training the original lista in the original lista paper was generated using online dictionary learning, thus I thought I had to generate data in a similar manner untill I later realized I could just generate it synthetically.
 <br/>
 Online dictionary learning is implemented according to [Online dictionary learning for sparse coding](https://dl.acm.org/doi/abs/10.1145/1553374.1553463?casa_token=4Xtwg11aTCMAAAAA:8jhXBQ8ufQw3ZBxK74keAm_xhnaAOottnF8UzKqOllRoCUNcAQoPplULUWeoeKD248P7ZmpFm6ef)